ENGINEERING STUDENT RESEARCH OPPORTUNITIES

 In addition to pursuing self-directed research, Villanova Engineering undergraduates and graduate students have the opportunity to conduct research with faculty through the College’s six research centers or in a variety of specialized research areas.

 To find the research opportunity that is right for you, talk to your advisor or contact a faculty member who is conducting research in your area of interest.

 Clare Boothe Luce Engineering Scholars Program

-- A 10-week research assistantship with a faculty mentor through the Villanova Match Research Program for First Year Students (Match)
+Your CBL-ESP experience begins with CRF’s Villanova Match Research Program for First Year Students (Match)*.

-CBL-ESP is supported by a grant from the Henry Luce Foundation’s Clare Boothe Luce Program, a national leader in promoting women in STEM, and Villanova’s College of Engineering.
+CBL-ESP is supported by a grant from the Henry Luce Foundation’s Clare Boothe Luce Program and Villanova’s College of Engineering.

 University Research Opportunities

 Campus-wide, Villanova encourages student research through a variety of programs and competitions: